uberfastman/fantasy-football-metrics-weekly-report/README.md

 <a name="dependencies"></a>
 ### Dependencies

 The application is actively developed in macOS, but is cross-platform compatible.
-The app requires Python 3.8 or later (Python 2 is no longer supported).
-To check if you have Python 3.8 or later installed, open up a window in Terminal (macOS), Command Prompt (Windows), or a command line shell of your choice, and run `python --version`.
-If the return is `Python 3.8.x`, `Python 3.9.x`, `Python 3.10.x`, or `Python 3.10.x`, you are good to go.
-If the return is `Python 2.x.x`, you will need to install Python 3.8 or later.
-Check out the instructions [here](https://realpython.com/installing-python/) for how to install Python 3.8 or later on your system.
+The app requires ***Python 3.9 or later*** (Python 2 is no longer supported).
+To check if you have the minimum required version of Python or later installed, open up a window in Terminal (macOS), Command Prompt (Windows), or a command line shell of your choice, and run `python --version`.
+If the return value is `Python 3.x.x` where the first `x` is equal to or greater than the minimum required minor version, you are good to go.
+If the return is `Python 2.x.x`, you will need to install the correct Python 3 version.
+Check out the instructions [here](https://realpython.com/installing-python/) for how to install Python 3 on your system.

 Project dependencies can be viewed in the [`requirements.txt`](requirements.txt) file.